-Third-country nationals are placed in administrative detention centres only for the purpose of removal.1 While persons who claim asylum during their administrative detention were previously not automatically released as a result of the asylum application, the reform of the law on asylum states that they have to, except if, based on a motivated and written decision, the Prefect considers that the claim aims solely to avoid an imminent removal.2 Remaining cases of detained asylum seekers should be examined through an accelerated procedure which implies that OFPRA has to issue a decision within 96 hours.
+Asylum seekers are not placed in administrative detention centres for the purpose of the asylum procedure.1 While persons who claim asylum during their administrative detention were previously not automatically released as a result of the asylum application, the law states that they have to, except if, based on a motivated and written decision, the Prefect considers that the claim aims solely to avoid an imminent removal.2 Remaining cases of detained asylum seekers should be examined through an accelerated procedure which implies that OFPRA has to issue a decision within 96 hours.
 If this is not possible to OFPRA, detained asylum seekers have to be released.3

-Now that the appeal before the CNDA has a suspensive effect for asylum seekers channelled into the accelerated procedure, it shall not be legally possible to place such asylum seekers in administrative detention from the moment they receive a negative decision from OFPRA and a return decision has consequently been issued.4 In practice, it has not been the case that asylum seekers were detained pending a decision from the CNDA.
+As the appeal before the CNDA has a suspensive effect for asylum seekers channelled into the accelerated procedure, it is not legally possible to place such asylum seekers in administrative detention from the moment they receive a negative decision from OFPRA and a return decision has consequently been issued.4 In practice, it has not been the case that asylum seekers were detained pending a decision from the CNDA.

-An instruction of the Ministry of Interior issued on 19 July 2016 to Prefectures refers to the definition of a “risk of absconding” in the Dublin context, allowing for the placement of a person in administrative detention.
-The Ministry mentions the following criteria as indicative of such a risk:8
+In line with the CJEU’s ruling in Al Chodor, the Court of Cassation clarified on 27 September 2017 that the absence of a legislative provision setting out the objective criteria for determining the existence of a “significant risk of absconding”, specific to the Dublin system, precluded the applicability of detention for the purpose of carrying out a Dublin transfer.5 Until this judgment, the “risk of absconding” was determined on the basis of the provision governing return procedures,6 as well as guidance to Prefectures.
+An instruction of the Ministry of Interior issued on 19 July 2016 to Prefectures referred to the definition of a “risk of absconding” in the Dublin context, allowing for the placement of a person in administrative detention.
+The Ministry mentioned the following criteria as indicative of such a risk:7

 The individual has left the place where he or she is required to reside;